apache/apisix/doc/plugins/traffic-split.md

 ## How To Enable

+The traffic-split plugin is mainly composed of two parts: `match` and `weighted_upstreams`. `match` is a custom conditional rule, and `weighted_upstreams` is upstream information.
+When using the plugin, at least the `weighted_upstreams` part needs to be configured, so that the default `match` rule is passed, and the traffic ratio between each upstream will be gradually guided according to the `weight` value in `weighted_upstreams`.
+You can also configure `match` and `weighted_upstreams` at the same time, so that the traffic in `weighted_upstreams` will be divided only after the `match` rule is matched.

-There is only the value of `weight` in the weighted_upstreams of the plugin, which indicates the weight value of upstream traffic reaching the default `route`.
+>Note: 1.
+In `match`, the expression in vars is the relationship of `and`, and the relationship between multiple `vars` is the relationship of `or`.
+2. There is only a `weight` value in the weighted_upstreams of the plugin, which means the upstream traffic weight value on the default `route`.
+Such as:

 ```json
 {